MULL - GraniteShares 2x Long MU Daily ETF

 - What is MULL?

 - MULL is the ticker symbol for GraniteShares 2x Long MU Daily ETF, an listed exchange-traded fund.
-The Fund seeks daily investment results, before fees and expenses, of 2 times (200%) the daily percentage change of the common stock of Micron Technology Inc, (NASDAQ: MU) There is no guarantee that the Fund will meet its stated objective.
-The fund should not be expected to provide 2 times the cumulative return of MU for periods greater than a day.
+The GraniteShares 2x Long MU Daily ETF (MULL) is designed to achieve investment returns, before accounting for its fees and expenses, that are double (200%) the daily percentage change of Micron Technology Inc. 's common stock (NASDAQ: MU).
 Listed on NASDAQ.
 MULL is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 - What does the MULL options snapshot look like today?